- Co-Chair of the Department of English: Creative Writing and Literature

 - Director of the MFA in Creative Writing

 - Email Me

-Nynke Passi started teaching at MUM in 1998, first in professional writing, then in creative writing and literature.
+Nynke Passi started teaching at MIU in 1998, first in professional writing, then in creative writing and literature.

 One of the University’s most popular teachers, Nynke has developed an extensive undergraduate creative writing curriculum with courses such as creative process, graphic narrative, poetry, poetry and transcendence, memoir, personal essay, fiction, and travel writing.

-A graduate of MUM herself (class of 1986), she went on to get her MA degree in Creative Writing from San Francisco State University.
+A graduate of MIU herself (class of 1986), she went on to get her MA degree in Creative Writing from San Francisco State University.

 Nynke’s writing has been published in literary magazines such as The Gulf Coast Review, The Anthology of New England Writers, Thirteen, and Ink.
 Her poems have been anthologized in The Dryland Fish, This Enduring Gift, River of Earth and Sky: Poems for the Twenty-First Century, and the Brook Road Literary Anthology.

 Her work was also featured on the website of nationally known artist Toc Fetch, and she was commissioned to write a poem for artist Ken Dubin to accompany his painting “Field of All Possibilities.”
 Her story “The Kiss” was nominated for a Pushcart Prize, and her essay “Oom Ealse and the Swan” was a finalist in the 2014 Jeffrey E. Smith Editor’s Prize of The Missouri Review.

 Nynke also works as a freelance editor and translator.
 Together with Rustin Larson and Christine Schrum, she edited the poetry anthology Leaves by Night, Flowers by Day.
 She is a former member of the board of the New England Writers’ Association and was associate editor of the ’93 and ’94 issues of The Anthology of New England Writers.